MicrosoftDocs/Hololens/hololens/hololens-updates.md

 |Grp 4 (main 2) |300 |150 |
 |Grp 5 (main 3) |395 |180 |

-Here's how the rollout progresses over time to the entire organization.
+Here's how the rollout progresses over time to the whole organization.

 ![Timeline for deploying updates](./images/hololens-updates-timeline.png)

 #### Configure an update deferral policy

-A deferral policy specifies the number of days between the date that an update becomes available and the date that the update is offered to a device.
+A deferral policy specifies the number of days between the date on which an update becomes available and the date on which the update is offered to a device.

 You can configure different deferrals for feature updates and quality updates.
-The following table lists the specific policies to use for each type, as well as the maximum deferral for each.
+The following table lists the specific policies to use for each type, and the maximum deferral for each.

 |Category |Policy |Maximum deferral |
 | --- | --- | --- |